-SMS is an easy and effective way to instantly reach people all over the world.
-But with this wide range of countries you can reach, comes a wide range of differences in national habits, restrictions and options.
-To effectively support our customers, CM has international offices all over the world with colleagues that can help you understand what to do and what not to do if you want to target consumers in their region.
-Here is their advice.
+SMS is an effective way to instantly reach people all over the world but is comes with a wide range of national habits, restrictions and options.
+Our international colleagues explain what (not) to do if you want to target consumers in their region.
+Here is their advice for international SMS.

 Sending international SMS to The Netherlands